-I specialize in treating depression, anxiety and parenting.
-Within my specialty I also treat addiction, anger management, relationship + family issues, grief + loss, trauma and PTSD, women's issues, self-esteem + self-care, and academic and carrer issues.
+I specialize in treating depression and anxiety.
+And within my specialty I also treat relationship + family issues, grief + loss, trauma, women's issues, self-esteem + self-care, and academic + career issues, and I can support you through life transitions.
 If you are feeling overwhelmed, you want to get unstuck, find your purpose and flow through seasons with ease and self-confidence, then I am here to offer you a safe space to talk, unravel, and find clarity by working together.

-My treatment modalities include Psychotherapy which addresses a wide variety of issues and requires a deep exploration of your inner self.
+My treatment modality includes Psychoanalytic Psychotherapy, which addresses a wide variety of issues and requires a deep exploration of your inner self.
 You will uncover how your past experiences shape how you relate to yourself and others in the world, and you will break free from negative and self-sabotaging patterns.
-I also incorporate Cognitive Behavioral Therapy in my practice which is a short-term and goal oriented type of treatment that will enhance your problem solving skills.
-This approach is all about learning how your mind and negative thoughts affect your moods and behaviors.
-If you change the way you think you will ultimately change the way you feel.
-Outside of these approaches I also conduct Art Therapy for those who are looking for more of a creative outlet and as a Christian I also provide Christian centered counseling for those who prefer.
+I firmly believe that If you change the way you think you will ultimately change the way you feel.
+As a published author and writer, I also incorporate journaling and creating writing as a treatment approach for those who are interested in utilizing creativity as a therapeutic tool.
+And as a Christian, I also provide Christian centered counseling for those who prefer.

 Values + FAQ's